kctffs/news-on-the-go-redo/README.md

 - ### Code.
   - The code for **_News On The Go_** was inspired by the **_I Think Therefore I Blog_** walkthrough.
   -  Two models, `Post` and `Comment` were inspired from the **_I Think Therefore I Blog_** walkthrough however, both of these models have been effectively altered to fit **_News On The Go_** as my interpretation of these models demanded more for the project.

+ - ### Future Plans.
+   - **_News On The Go_** would be to develop a whole user profiling side.
+This is something chosen to not initially do as for a news site, the whole premise is to be quick reading.
+A quick vote is fine however when playing about with a profile, status etc, the website then loses purpose.
+   - When thinking of sites such as [BBC News](https://www.bbc.co.uk/news) and [Reddit](https://www.reddit.com/), maybe initial categorisation on the Nav bar for swift access to topics.
+   - A model for either subscribing to get updates, or an interactive contacting us model.
+This would be for feedback from the community about **_News On The Go_**.